 You’re much stronger with your elbows out, rather than in.
 Don’t believe us?
 Try doing pushups — two with your elbows out, two with your elbows in.
 With them out, you get to use biceps, triceps, chest, and back to support your riding and share the load.
 With them in, you have only your triceps to work with.
 Bending your elbows also helps protect your space, and you’ll get more extension in cornering, too.

 6. One Finger on the Brake

 Part of being “ready” is being ready to stop.
 On the trail, whether uphill or downhill, things can change very suddenly so having your index finger on the brake, ready for action is a must.
 But thanks to the power of modern brakes, you only need one.
 Save your other three fingers to maintain a good grip on your handlebars.

 7. Head Up

 “Look where you want to go,” is some of the oldest advice in mountain biking.
 Also its companion piece, “don’t look where you don’t want to go.”
 With your head up, you’ll be able to see where you’re going.
 We recommend keeping your head up and looking down the trail while making quick scans to what is immediately in front of you.
 It’s too late to do much about the obstacles under your wheels.
 Looking — and thinking – ahead are key to flowing down the trail.

-The Ready Position is used any time you’re out on the trail and need to be “ready.”
-There is one other position we use in mountain biking as well: the neutral position.
-This one is basically the same as the ready position, but feel free to put your bum on the saddle, sit up, relax and even grab a drink or a snack.
-Ready position is what you use to shred glorious singletrack.
-Neutral position is how you roll back to your car at the trailhead parking lot.
+Ready Position is used any time you’re out on the trail and need to be “ready.”
+Now meet it’s counterpart, the Neutral Position.
+This is similar to the ready position, but feel free to put your bum on the saddle, sit up, relax and even grab a drink or a snack.
+Ready Position is what you use to shred glorious singletrack and Neutral Position is how you roll back to your car at the trailhead parking lot.